sbweeden/ivgdemo/pam/readme.md

 After the script is run, from an external shell try:

 ```
-ssh -l <value_of_USERNAME> -p 30222 localhost
+ssh -l <USERNAME> -p 30222 localhost
 ```

 In this example I am using the kubernetes deployment and port 30222 is the NodePort service exposed (see `pamdemo.yaml`).
 I can use localhost because I am on the worker node where the pod is deployed.
 This would be a different IP/hostname if your kubectl client is remote from the cluster.

 You should be prompted for a password, which will be the password you set in the variables in your `.env` file.
-After that you should be prompted for MFA (for the MAPPED_USER in the tenant) and be required to complete it before successful login.
+After that you should be prompted for MFA (for the MAPPED_USER in the TENANT) and be required to complete it before successful login.

 # Debugging tips